 - Provide an EMT(s) or a person with similar first-responder certification and medical services for project day(s).
 Specific requirements may vary by project location.
 Contact Dan Williams at 303-715-1010 ext.
 117 for more details.

 - Provide camping areas for overnight projects.

 - Arrange for water and sanitation services including trash removal and recycling.
 VOC asks that all toilet facilities are provided by our project partners.
 Unless in the case of a backcountry project, exceptions are rarely made.

-- Agree to assist VOC in planning a low-impact and/or zero waste project.
+- Agree to assist VOC in planning a low-impact and/or zero-waste project.